Post-baccalaureate Program Leading to an Initial Teaching License

 A 30-hour diversity experience is required before or during practicum.

-Students must pass the required MTEL subject matter tests (General Curriculum and Foundations of Reading) and have a GPA of 2.8 for admission to practicum.
+Students must pass the required MTEL subject matter test (Music), and have a GPA of 2.8, for admission to practicum.

 Practicum placements are generally within a 30-mile radius of the university unless otherwise specified and approved.